fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/01_start.md

 #### Question: Where is C++ used?

 Explained in the FAQ.
+TODO link

 #### Question: What is ...?

 Lookup in the glossary.
+TODO link

 ## core recommendations